autodidact/ExDataCourseProject/CodeBook.md

 Copy the file run_analysis.R to the directory containing the dataset.
 To be clear, there should be an unzipped directory "UCI HAR Dataset" present.
 Running the script will produce two files:
 * tidy_data.txt - A tidy set produced from the given data set
-* tidy_data_agg.txt - Another tidy data set which calculates the mean aggregates for all the variable for each activity and subject
+* tidy_data_agg.txt - Another tidy data set which calculates the mean aggregates for all the variable for each activity, subject and variable.